What is English Voice Coaching, and why does it matter?

 The way you link words together, such as connecting a consonant to a vowel, is known as “liaison“.
 This makes you sound more natural.

 SENTENCE STRESS.
-The rhythm give you the general beat, but you can emphasise one of two specific words in a sentence to change the meaning of the sentence.
+The rhythm gives you the general beat, but you can emphasise one of two specific words in a sentence to change the meaning of the sentence.
+Compare “I’m an ENGLISH teacher (I teach English) vs “I’m an English TEACHER.”
+(I’m English and I teach something.
+Not necessarily English).

 PACING (SPEED).
 This is a feature you have 100% control over.
 You may find you speak more slowly in a foreign language than you want to.
 Normal speech is around 140 WPM, fast speech is 170 WPM.
 It’s important not to speak too slowly or quickly, but equally it’s good to vary the pace of your speech to maintain interest.